What Is Dexketoprofen Used For?

 - Have adopted unhealthy habits such as alcoholism, smoking, or consumption of toxic substances like drugs.

-- Regularly take other anti-inflammatory drugs, analgesics, etc.
+- Or if you regularly take other anti-inflammatory drugs, analgesics, etc.

 Finally, we recommend you go see your doctor if you have any of the symptoms we mentioned above.
 In addition, you should also do so if you have suffered allergic reactions related to the intake of other NSAIDs.